antoinewaugh/aunit/README.md

 }
 ```

-Before running the tests within SampleTestEvent.mon a correlator will be initilised with test/sample.mon and UnitTest project injected respectively.
+Before running the tests within SampleTestEvent.mon a correlator will be initialised with test/sample.mon and UnitTest project injected respectively.
 Please note that changes to project-level dependencies require an `aunit build` to be run prior to testing to ensure the tests run against the latest codebase.

 Changes to test event files and single file dependencies do not require an `aunit build` to take effect.